The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 How many 8,000m peaks are in Nepal?

 Eight of the 14 eight-thousanders lie wholly or partly in Nepal: Mount Everest, Kangchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri I, Manaslu, and Annapurna I. Five are in Pakistan (K2, Nanga Parbat, Gasherbrum I, Broad Peak, Gasherbrum II), all in the Karakoram.
 Shishapangma is the only eight-thousander located entirely within Tibet (China).
+Several of the Nepal peaks also straddle borders with China or India.

 Who has climbed all 14 eight-thousanders the fastest?